 Help lead them to a more specific, ambitious and attainable set of aspirations

-Which new responsibilities would you like to take on in the next few years?
+Which new responsibilities would you like to take on in the next few months and years?

 Which skills would you need to refine to help you achieve these goals?

-What kind of projects/assignments would you like to be involved in more, to help you with the above?
+What kind of projects would you like to be involved in more, to help you with the above?

 Give them food for thought

-If you were in charge of the next project what would you do differently?
+If you were in charge of our next team project, what would you do differently?

-What do you see as our team’s greatest strength/weakness?
+What do you see as our team’s greatest strengths and weaknesses?